jayfiled/webSite/src/pages/BlogArticles/August18/CodeTimeLine-2-07-11pm.md

 date: "2018-10-07"
 title: 📌"My coding timeline"
 ---

+**January**
+- Learned about NPM and modules in a Zero to Mastery Udemy course.
+- Focussing more on networking

+🎉*2019*🥳

 **December**
 - Extremely busy with after hours work, but managed to squeeze in a bunch of JS problems on [project Euler](https://projecteuler.net/sign_in), [CoderByte](https://coderbyte.com/) and freeCodeCamp.org's [basic JavaScript algorithms](https://github.com/jayfiled/fcc) 💦
 - Went on a work trip to the UK and built my first [React app](https://jayfiled.github.io/fancyCats/) to practice the fundamentals. 🔥